 Detection of the agent: Where clinical signs of avian tuberculosis are seen in the flock, or typical tuberculous lesions are present in birds at necropsy, the demonstration of acid-fast bacilli in smears or sections made from affected organs is sufficient for a quick positive diagnosis.
 If acid-fast bacilli are not found but typical tuberculous signs or lesions are present in the birds, a culture of the organism or PCR must be attempted.
 PCR could also be carried out directly on tissue samples.
 Any acid-fast organism isolated should be identified by nucleic-acid-based tests or chromatographical (e.g. high-performance liquid chromatography [HPLC]) criteria.
 Serotyping of isolates of M. avium complex members or PCR for 16S rRNA gene followed by sequencing, or the presence of an amplicon for the insertion sequences IS6110, IS901, and IS1245 could can also be performed.
 Matrix-assisted laser desorption ionisation-time of flight mass spectrometry (MALDI-TOF MS) is a valuable tool as well for isolates following culture

-COMMENT: IS6110 is associated with Mycobacterium tuberculosis complex (MTBC), not Mycobacterium avium complex (MAC).
+QUESTION FOR THE BIOLOGICAL STANDARDS COMMISSION: IS6110 is associated with Mycobacterium tuberculosis complex (MTBC), not Mycobacterium avium complex (MAC).
 Is its inclusion to rule out or differentiate for MAC as birds can rarely be infected with MTBC?

 Tuberculin test and serological tests: These tests are normally typically used to determine the disease prevalence of disease in a flock or to detect infected birds.
 When used to detect the presence of avian tuberculosis in a flock, they should be supported by the necropsy of any birds that give positive reactions.